Using and understanding the data – FAQs

 Conditions that could not be individually specified are included in a residual category for each disease group— such as ‘other cardiovascular conditions’.

 Mortality data to calculate YLL estimates was sourced from the AIHW’s National Mortality Database (NMD).
 Given the high quality of these data, no modelling had to be undertaken to adjust for coverage or completeness for national estimates.
 Some transformation of the data was undertaken to reassign some causes of death to fit the purposes of burden of disease analysis.
+For Aboriginal and Torres Strait Islander YLL estimates, adjustments were made to account for under-identification of Indigenous Australians in mortality records.
+More information is provided in Australian Burden of Disease Study 2018: methods and supplementary material and in Appendix A of the Australian Burden of Disease Study 2018: impact and causes of illness and death in Aboriginal and Torres Strait Islander people report.

-For YLD estimates, as, there is no single comprehensive and reliable source of data on the incidence, prevalence, severity and duration of all non-fatal health conditions, morbidity estimates were drawn from a wide variety of sources, and generally based on the best single source.
+For YLD estimates, as there is no single comprehensive and reliable source of data on the incidence, prevalence, severity and duration of all non-fatal health conditions, morbidity estimates were drawn from a wide variety of sources, and generally based on the best single source.
 This included administrative data, national surveys, disease registers and epidemiological studies.
-Potential sources for disease-specific morbidity data were required to: have case definitions appropriate to the disease being analysed; be relevant to the Australian population; and be timely, accurate, reliable and credible.
+Potential sources for disease-specific morbidity data were required to: have case definitions appropriate to the disease being analysed; be relevant to the Indigenous Australian population; and be timely, accurate, reliable and credible.

 Further information on the data and methods used in Australian Burden of Disease Study 2018 can be found in the Australian Burden of Disease Study 2018: methods and supplementary material report.